sphinx-doc/sphinx/Doc-26/library/mmap.rst

 .. method:: mmap.size()

-   Return the length of the file, which can be larger than the size of the memory- mapped area.
+   Return the length of the file, which can be larger than the size of the memory-mapped area.

 .. method:: mmap.tell()